DevRel-Foundation/persona-library/docs/guides/content-strategy.md

 - place to distribute the content
 - matching audience expectations for tone of voice, messaging, etc.

-Many organizations will target more than one persona through content, so personas become an effective reference point for contributors from across the organization to better define their target audience when planning individual tasks.
+Many organizations will target more than one persona through content, so personas become an effective reference point for contributors from across the organization to better define their target audience when planning individual content tasks.

 For example, you may break your personas up into existing customers and future customers.
 Some content can work for both audiences, but often you may build content to target each persona in a slightly different way.
 Additionally, you may be targeting both technical users and non-technical buyers, an insight that has implications in terms of messaging, level of detail, and placement of content.